Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Solution approach

 The L-shaped method (Algorithm \ref{alg:BD}), also called Benders' decomposition, divides the two-stage program into a master problem \eqref{TS-MP} and sub-problem \eqref{TS-SUBP} \citep{SANTOSO200596}.
-The master problem is a relaxation of \eqref{SAA_p} in which $\hat{q}_N$ is approximated by a variable $\theta$ using Benders' cuts built iteratively with the solution of $N$ subproblems \eqref{TS-SUBP}.
-Since the model has complete recourse, we do not generate feasibility cuts; a single optimality cut is added in each iteration to the set of optimality cuts $\mathcal{O}$ in the form $\theta \geq \frac{1}{N} \sum_{\omega = 1}^N (h^\omega-T^\omega Y)\pi^{\omega}$, where $\pi^\omega$ and $(h^\omega-T^\omega Y)$ correspond to the optimal dual multipliers and the right-hand side of the constraints associated with sub-problem \eqref{TS-SUBP}, respectively.
+The master problem is a relaxation of \eqref{SAA_p} in which $\frac{1}{N} \sum_{\omega=1}^{N} Q^\omega(Y)$ is approximated by a variable $\theta$ using Benders' cuts built iteratively with the solution of $N$ subproblems \eqref{TS-SUBP}.
+Since the model has complete recourse, we do not generate feasibility cuts; a single Benders' optimality cut is added in each iteration to the set of optimality cuts $\mathcal{L}$ in the form $\theta \leq \frac{1}{N} \sum_{\omega = 1}^N (h^\omega-T^\omega Y)\pi^{\omega}$, where $\pi^\omega, h^\omega$ and $T^\omega$ represent the dual multipliers, requirements vector, and technology matrix of model \eqref{TS-SUBP}, respectively, following the conventions of \citet{Birge_Louveaux_2011}.